ember-learn/guides-source/guides/v3.6.0/routing/loading-and-error-substates.md

 Analogous to the `loading` event, you could manage the `error` event at the application level to avoid writing the same code for multiple routes.

-In case we want to run some custom logic and have the default behaviour of rendering the error template, we can handle the `error` event and let it bubble by returning `true`.
+In case we want to run some custom logic and have the default behavior of rendering the error template, we can handle the `error` event and let it bubble by returning `true`.

 ```javascript {data-filename=app/routes/articles-overview.js}